Climate outlook for May to August

-- A warmer than average eastern Indian Ocean is currently the main influence on Australia's climate, increasing the moisture available to weather systems as they sweep across the country.
+- A warmer than usual eastern Indian Ocean is currently the main influence on Australia's climate, increasing moisture feeding into weather systems as they sweep across the country.

-Above average May to July rain likely for southern two-thirds of Australia
+Wetter May to July for most of Australia

-- However, the three months from May to July are likely to be wetter than average for most of the southern two-thirds of Australia (mostly 60–75% chance, greater than 75% chance for the Pilbara, extending into southeast WA and western SA).
-The likelihood of a wetter or drier May to July is roughly equal across the tropical north, areas east of the Great Dividing Range, and eastern Tasmania.
+- Similarly, the three months May to July are also likely to be wetter than average for most of Australia (60–75% chance).
+The likelihood of a wetter or drier May to July is roughly equal across the far north NT and Queenland, along the east coast of the mainland, and southern Tasmania.

-- Similarly, winter (June to August) is also likely to be wetter than average for most of Australia (mostly 65–80% chance, with higher chances in central and inland southeast Australia).
+- June to August is also likely to be wetter than average for much of Australia (mostly 60–75% chance).

 Warmer May to July days for north and east; cooler for southern mainland Australia

-- May to July night-time temperatures are very likely to be warmer than average for most of Australia (70–80% chance for southeast Australia, greater than 80% chance elsewhere).
+- May to July night-time temperatures are very likely to be warmer than average for most of Australia (70–80% chance for southern Australia, greater than 80% chance elsewhere).

-- A warmer than average eastern Indian Ocean is increasing the likelihood of northwest cloudbands interacting with rain-bearing fronts and troughs as they sweep across the country this autumn and winter.
+- A warmer than normal eastern Indian Ocean is increasing the likelihood of northwest cloudbands interacting with fronts and troughs bearing rain as they sweep across the country this autumn and winter.
 A warm eastern Indian Ocean often occurs after a strong positive Indian Ocean Dipole (IOD) event, like the strong event that occurred recently during the second half of 2019.

-- While the Indian Ocean Dipole (IOD) is currently neutral, the outlook suggests a negative IOD could develop later in the outlook period.
-Caution should be exercised with using IOD forecasts issued during autumn, as they are less accurate than forecasts made at other times of the year.
-However, all other international models surveyed by the Bureau also indicate a negative IOD could form during 2020.
-Negative IOD events typically increase the likelihood of above average winter-spring rainfall across southern Australia.
+- While the Indian Ocean Dipole (IOD) is currently neutral, some models indicate it is possible that a negative IOD could develop later this year.
+Caution should be exercised with using IOD forecasts at this time of year, as they are less accurate than forecasts made at other times of the year.
+Negative IOD events typically increase the chance of rainfall across southern Australia during winter and spring.

-- The Southern Annular Mode (SAM) has recently been weakly negative, but it is likely to return to neutral for the next three weeks.
+- The Southern Annual Mode (SAM) is currently neutral, and likely to remain neutral for the coming three weeks.
 At this time of the year, SAM has little influence on Australian rainfall.

 - The Bureau's climate model uses the physics of our oceans, ice and land surface combined with millions of observations from satellites and on land and sea.
 As a result, it includes the influence of climate change and natural climate drivers like ENSO, IOD, the MJO and SAM in its outlooks.